SINGLE COUNTRY PROFILE

 Wednesday, 15 July 2020

-Early attempts towards national SD strategies included the development of NSTRAT, the Austrian Strategy for SD (NSTRAT) was adopted as a document relating to the federal level authorities by the Austrian Federal Government in April 2002.
-Two work programmes have been published at federal level: the 2003 work programme presented 200 specific measures to be implemented in line with the objectives of the strategy.
-The second work programme (2004) presented 80 additional measures.
+Early attempts towards national SD strategies included the development of NSTRAT, the Austrian Strategy for Sustainable development, adopted as a document relating to the federal level authorities by the Federal Government in April 2002.
+Two more work programmes were published at federal level: the 2003 work programme presented 200 specific measures and a second work programme (2004) with 80 additional measures.

-The current implementation at national level covers all three dimensions (economic, ecological and social) of SD plus international issues according to the overall principles and targets of the Agenda.
+The current implementation at national level covers all three dimensions (economic, ecological and social) of SD, plus international issues according to the overall principles and targets of the Agenda.

-Additionally, the SDG Focal Points of each Ministry teamed up in an inter-ministerial working group co-chaired by the Austrian Federal Chancellery and the Ministry of European and International Affairs – with particular involvement of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry of Digital and Economic Affairs and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
+Additionally, the SDG Focal Points of each ministry teamed up in an inter-ministerial working group, called IMAG, co-chaired by the Austrian Federal Chancellery and the Ministry of European and International Affairs – with particular involvement of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry of Digital and Economic Affairs and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
 This working group accelerates information sharing on the Agenda 2030 and provides guidance on national reporting.
 Moreover, it coordinates reporting at the federal level on the implementation of the 2030 Agenda.

 In March 2017, the working group published the Outline 2016 - Contributions to the implementation of the 2030 Agenda for Sustainable Development by the Austrian Federal Ministries (German).
-The Outline 2016 provided information on the general approach taken, the national policy processes and on the international dimension of the SDG implementation in Austria.
-It provided a basis for further discussions with Parliament, civil society and other stakeholders.
+The Outline 2016 provided information on the general approach taken, the national policy processes and on the international dimension of the SDG implementation in Austria as well as a basis for further discussions with Parliament, civil society and other stakeholders.

 Austrian Federal Chancellery and the Federal Ministry of European and International Affairs

-All ministries are closely involved, VNR preparations with special involvement of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry of Digital and Economic Affairs and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection in the then VNR drafting group and now in a steering group to the IMAG.
+All ministries are closely involved, with special involvement of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry of Digital and Economic Affairs and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection in the then VNR drafting group and now in a steering group to the IMAG.

 National — sub-national linkages

-- The ‘Expert Conference of National and Regional SD Coordinators’ was approved by the “Conference of the Environmental Ministers of the Federal Provinces” in 2000.
+- The “Expert Conference of National and Regional SD Coordinators” was approved by the “Conference of the Environmental Ministers of the Federal Provinces” in 2000.
 National and regional SD coordinators meet twice a year in order to develop common activities and to coordinate the implementation of SD strategies and policies.
-In 2019, the “Expert Conference of National and Regional SD Coordinators’ was merged with the “SDG Focal Points” from the federal level to promote the exchange of information and experience on the 2030 Agenda implementation.
+In 2019, the “Expert Conference of National and Regional SD Coordinators” merged with the “SDG Focal Points” from the federal level to promote the exchange of information and experience on the 2030 Agenda implementation.

 Austria actively participates in EU processes connected to the implementation of the 2030 Agenda.
-As an EU Member State, Austria belongs to one of the most important actors in development cooperation worldwide.
-In this role, Austria is particularly committed to supporting sustainable economic development in the partner countries, mainstreaming of environmental protection, and the advancement of human rights, democracy and good governance.
+As an EU Member State, Austria belongs to one of the most important actor groups in development cooperation worldwide.
+In this role, Austria is particularly committed to supporting sustainable economic development in selected partner countries, mainstreaming of environmental protection, and the advancement of human rights, democracy and good governance.

 - means of coordination through common projects and programmes,